xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-BRING.TO.FRONT   Puts the selected object or objects on top of all other objects
+BRING.TO.FRONT&nbsp;&nbsp;&nbsp;Puts the selected object or objects on top of all other objects

-SEND.TO.BACK   Puts the selected object or objects behind all other objects
+SEND.TO.BACK&nbsp;&nbsp;&nbsp;Puts the selected object or objects behind all other objects

 Return to [top](#T)